oroinc/documentation/user_guide/marketing_list.rst

 1. Go to the *Marketing → Marketing Lists* and click :guilabel:`Create Marketing List` button in the top right corner of the grid.

-   Create Marketing List :ref:`form <user-guide-ui-components-create-pages>` will emerge
+   Create Marketing List :ref:`form <user-guide-ui-components-create-pages>` will emerge.

 2. Define :ref:`general details <user-guide-marketing-marketing-list-create-general>` of the marketing list.

-3. Define conditions in the *Filters* section.
-Only the records that meet the conditions will be added to the marketing list.
+3. Define a set of *Filters* used to generate the list.

-4. Choose the :ref:`columns <user-guide-marketing-marketing-list-create-columns>` that will be visible on the :ref:`View page <user-guide-marketing-list-view-page>` of the list and available to third-party systems following integration
+4. Choose the :ref:`columns <user-guide-marketing-marketing-list-create-columns>` that will be visible on the :ref:`View page <user-guide-marketing-list-view-page>` of the list and available to third-party systems after integration.

 5. Save the campaign in the system with the button in the top right corner of the page.